nludban/rpi-modulo-cnc/README.md

 # rpi-modulo-cnc

-CNC controller for Raspberry Pi
+Modular CNC controller with Go, Raspberry pi, and pico